 Attention deficit hyperactivity disorder (ADHD) is one of the most common childhood disorders and can continue through adolescence and adulthood.
 Symptoms include difficulty staying focused and paying attention, difficulty controlling behavior, and hyperactivity (over-activity).

-According to the National Resource Center on ADHD, about 7%, or 705,000, of African American children have attention deficit hyperactivity disorder (ADHD).
-These numbers come from a 2007 report by the Centers for Disease Control and Prevention.
+About 16.9% of African American children have attention deficit hyperactivity disorder (ADHD).
+These numbers come from a 2016 report by the Centers for Disease Control and Prevention.
 However, these numbers may not accurately reflect the numbers of African American children who have ADHD.

 In addition, a 2005 study published in The Journal of the National Medical Association shows that many African American parents were unfamiliar with ADHD.
 Although the study indicated that 69 percent of African American parents have heard of ADHD, only 36 percent of African American parents actually knew some information about ADHD.